vesoft-inc/nebula-operator/doc/user/custom_config.md

 Config map[string]string `json:"config,omitempty"`
 ```

-The below will show you how to configure it: For any `--foo=bar` in conf files, `.config.foo` as the following example could be applied:
+The following example will show you how to make configuration chagnes in CRD, i.e for any given options `--foo=bar` in conf files, `.config.foo` could be applied like:

 ```yaml
 apiVersion: apps.nebula-graph.io/v1alpha1